 Spicy Thai curry soup is made with herbs like lemongrass and coriander; spices like peppadews and a mild curry powder.

 Our philosophy is slow food, made fast.
-Including collecting all the ingredients from the garden, washing and preparing them for this spicy Thai curry soup, cooking the dish took less than an hour.
+Including collecting all the ingredients from the garden, washing and preparing them for this spicy Thai curry soup, cooking the dish takes less than an hour.

 Secondly you will surely have noticed that every single ingredient would contribute to your well-being; and especially a wide variety of coloured foods that have many of the phytonutrients, vitamins and minerals that we desperately need to be strong.
 Don't we all want to live long in the land without pain and medication?